On this page you will find information on:

 - waiving rent for small businesses in WA Government-owned buildings until 30 September 2020, including convenience stores in train stations, cafés in government buildings, restaurants in tourism precincts, such as Elizabeth Quay and Yagan Square and eligible small businesses leasing land from the WA Government, such as caravan park and eco-tourism operators

 - alternative tax payment arrangements

-- waiving late payment penalties for payroll tax, transfer duty, landholder duty, vehicle licence duty or land tax.
+- waiving late payment penalties for transfer duty and landholder duty.

-For more information see the support for small businesses in response to COVID-19 fact sheet.
+For more information see the WA small businesses to receive $17,500 grant to assist during COVID-19 media statement.